Published: Last Updated:

 What’s the Advantage of a Battery-Powered Cooler?

-When you’re sick of dealing with heavy ice coolers but you’re not willing to spend thousands of dollars installing a dedicated dual-battery setup in your four-wheel-drive, the battery-powered cooler has become the best solution to everyone’s problems.
+When you’re sick of dealing with heavy ice coolers but are not willing to spend thousands of dollars installing a dedicated dual-battery setup in your four-wheel-drive, the battery-powered cooler has become the best solution to everyone’s problems.
 The Anker Everfrost 40 I’m testing in this review is powered by a detachable 299Wh battery to keep food and drinks at optimal temperature for up to 42 hours.

 In my testing, the battery life varies greatly depending on the factors at play e.g. if your fridge is trying to cool down all 54 cans that it’s capable of carrying, it will drop very quickly.
-It will also lose battery if it’s cramped tightly into the back of a car and there’s little airflow to the battery which tends to get hot and discharge quicker.
+It will also lose battery if it’s cramped tightly into the back of a car, and there’s little airflow to the battery, which tends to get hot and discharge quicker.
 On the other hand, when you’re sitting around a campfire at night and the weather gets cooler (I tested around 10 degrees Celsius) the battery lasts a very long time, going from 100-60% overnight.

 As you’re lugging around a giant lithium battery, you can also use the 2x USB-A ports and 1x USB-C port to discharge and recharge your phone, camping lights, tablet, laptop, camera, drone, etc. while you’re hanging around the campfire.